spar65/LoanOfficerAI-MCP-POC/README.md

 - AI-powered risk assessment based on payment history
 - Interactive chatbot for loan officers with OpenAI integration
 - Natural language processing for loan inquiries using MCP functions
+- **Complete SQL Server database integration** with automatic fallback to JSON files

 ## How MCP Works in This Application

-1. **User Login & Bootstrap**: When you log in, the application uses MCP to load initial user data
+1. **User Login & Bootstrap**: When you log in, the application uses MCP to load initial user data from the database
 2. **Chatbot Interactions**: When you ask the chatbot a question, it:
    - Analyzes your request to determine which function to call
    - Calls the appropriate MCP function on the server
+   - Executes database queries to retrieve real data
-   - Receives structured data back
+   - Receives structured data back from SQL Server
    - Formulates a natural language response based on real data

 For example, if you ask "What's the status of John Smith's loan?", the AI will:

 - Identify this as a request for loan details
 - Call the getLoanDetails MCP function with borrower="John Smith"
+- Execute SQL queries against the database
-- Receive actual loan data from the database
+- Receive actual loan data from SQL Server
 - Generate a response using only the factual information provided

 ## Setup